-The Galaxy Z Fold 2’s cameras are not as advanced as the Galaxy Note 20 Ultra’s (especially the zoom) and the design is pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price.
+The Galaxy Z Fold 2’s cameras are not as advanced as what you'll find on the Galaxy S21 Ultra (especially the zoom) and the design is pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price (though that price dropped recently).

 Samsung Galaxy Z Fold 2 review: What I like